brooklynrail/brooklynrail-platform/content/events/2020/12/radical-poetry-reading-with-chris-martin.md

       in BOMB Magazine, The Brooklyn Rail, Nine Mile, and Unearthed.
 Her first chapbook of poems, 'You Are Helping this Great Universe Explode', was published by Unrestricted Editions in 2020.
+  - person: adam-wolfond
+    event_bio: "Adam Wolfond is a 17-year old non-speaking autistic/neurodiverse
+      artist, poet, and university lecturer.
+His chapbook In Way of Music Water Answers Toward Questions Other Than What Is Autism is forthcoming from Unrestricted Interest.
+He attends high school and is the co-founder of The A Collective in Toronto, where he works in visual art and poetry and collaborates on the PhD dissertation Neurodiversity in Relation: an artistic intraethnography with Estée Klar at York University in Toronto, Canada, where he lives."
 date: 2020-12-09 13:00:00 -0500
 end_date: 2020-12-09 14:00:00 -0500
 series: 188